mbayatma/DesyTauAnalysesUL/BBHTT/README.md

 cp: omitting directory '/nfs/dust/cms/user/rasp/CMSSW/Update/CMSSW_10_6_26/src/DesyTauAnalyses/BBHTT/test/dnn_production'
 ```

-Set up configuration files to run synchtuple for a given era
+Set up grid-control to run synchtuple for a given era
 ```
 ./gridcontrol_setup_Run2.sh $era $channel
 ```
 where $era={16_pre,16_post,17,18} and $channel={em,tt}.
 IMPORTANT!
 Eras should be specified as 16_pre, 16_post, 17 or 18 without preceeding "20".

-Don't forget to edit gc_synch.conf file, in particular these parameters
-need to be adapted accordingly
+Don't forget to edit gc_synch.conf file.
+In particular these parameters need to be adapted accordingly
 ```
 [storage]
 ; please modify according to your working directory ->